 Do pigeons have eyelids?

-There’s also something enormously satisfying about watching a lumbering oversized yellow lab barreling towards a group of clustered pigeons and scattering them all.
+It’s also satisfying to watch a lumbering yellow lab barrel towards a group of clustered pigeons, and scatter them all.
 I know you know what I mean here.

 Plus, people love them.
 If they didn’t, why would photographs like this exist, huh?
 Explain that: